 3 Ideas for Crafting Your Simple Summer Rhythm

 The Summer Reset might be just the thing for you!
-Every June inside Homeschool with Waldorf, we walk through how to wrap up and celebrate your homeschooling year so you can clear the space for a fun summer and a new year ahead.
-Won’t you join us?
+This masterclass is just one of over 25 inside the Inspired at Home membership where we walk through how to wrap up and celebrate your homeschooling year so you can clear the space for a fun summer and a new year ahead.

 A friend of mine just last week shared with me about how she was feeling so scattered and unsure of how her summer with her kids was going to unfold.
 She just wanted to stop feeling like she was going crazy!
 I suggested coming up with a simple summer rhythm, one that fits her family’s particular situation.